will093/will093.github.io/_posts/2020-06-29-combinators-and-church-encoding-in-javscript.md

 published: false
 ---

-In this article I will talk about Church encoding, the mechanism by which we can represent operators and data using lambda calculus.
+In this article I will talk about Church encoding, the mechanism by which we can encode operators and data using lambda calculus.
 In particular I will use JavaScript to demonstrate how we can use lambda calculus to implement boolean logic and basic arithmetic.

 This is a follow up to my previous article, [An introduction to Lambda Calculus, explained through JavaScript](http://willtaylor.blog/an-introduction-to-lambda-calculus-explained-through-javascript/), which I recommend reading first if you are not familiar with lambda calculus.

-I have created a [StackBlitz demo](https://stackblitz.com/edit/church-encodings), which contains examples of all of the functions discussed and used in this article.

 Much of what I write about in this article is inspired by the puzzle book To Mock a Mockingbird, by Raymond Smullyan, and also the 2 part YouTube series, [A Flock of Functions](https://www.youtube.com/watch?v=3VQ382QG-y4&t=2850s) by Gabrial Lebec.

+This [StackBlitz demo](https://stackblitz.com/edit/church-encodings) contains examples of all of the functions discussed and used in this article.

 # What is Church encoding?